pmfarley/SNO-AzureStackHCI/README.md

  - **Memory**: 16 GB of RAM
  - **Storage**: 120 GB

+To learn more about using the Assisted Installer, see the [Assisted Installer for OpenShift Container Platform documentation](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index) for details.

 ## **SINGLE NODE AZURE STACK HCI REQUIREMENTS:**
 Make sure your system meets the [System requirements for Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/concepts/system-requirements?tabs=azure-public#server-requirements) for server and storage.
  - **CPU**: Intel or AMD Processor of at least 1.4 GHz, and compatible with the x64 instruction set.